 Pareto Chart tool is one of the most effective tools that the management can use when it comes to identifying the facts needed for setting priorities.
 Pareto charts clearly illustrate the information in an organized and relative manner.

 This way, the management can find out the relative importance of problems or causes of the problems.
 When it comes to prioritizing the causes of the problem, a Pareto chart can be used together with a cause-and-effect diagram.

 Once the Pareto chart is created, it shows you a vertical bar chart with the highest importance to the lowest.
 The importance of each parameter is measured by several factors such as frequency, time, cost, etc.

 Pareto charts are created based on the Pareto principle.
 The principle suggests that when a number of factors affect a situation, fewer factors will be accountable for the most of the affect.

 This is almost the same as 80/20 theory that you may have heard of.
 It says that 80% of the impact is made by 20% of causes.

-When a team work together in a large and complex project, it can be quite tricky to understand the importance of certain issues.
-Pareto charts can show the team the a few important things that really matter the most.
+When a team works together in a large and complex project, it can be quite tricky to understand the importance of certain issues.
+Pareto charts can show the team a few important things that really matter the most.